The Clear Edge

 How fast do you bounce back from energy-draining activities?

 Different drains require different recovery investments.
-Measure both.
+Measure both the size of the drop and the time to recover.

 Technique 3: Energy source stacking